DanielTzumi/DanielTzumi/README.md

 I am passionate with a deep fascination with the limitless possibilities of technology.
 At the moment, I am pursuing a degree in Industrial Engineering and Management at Ariel University

-*   🌍  I'm based in kfar saba, Israel
+*   🌍  I'm based in Rosh Haayin, Israel
 *   ✉️  You can contact me at [daniel12.tzumi@gmail.com](mailto:daniel12.tzumi@gmail.com)